afknapping/leaving-kansas/README.md

         Your system is raring to brew.

-  Homebrew install packages into `/usr/local/bin`, so we need to edit the file `/etc/paths` to tell the system to look there first.
-Open `/etc/paths` it with Sublime Text.
-On a fresh Lion install that file looks something like this:
+  Homebrew installs packages into `/usr/local/bin`, so we need to edit the file `/etc/paths` to tell the system to look there first.
+Open `/etc/paths` with Sublime Text.
+On a fresh Lion install that file should look something like this:

 		/usr/bin
 		/bin